Clothing bin

 A clothing bin is a container in which clothing is placed to be donated to charity organizations (e.g., the Salvation Army or The Smith Family) or for recycling in other ways.
-They are typically provided by the charities themselves or by local authorities.
+They can be provided by local authorities or the charities themselves but sometimes only bear the name of a charity through a licensing or revenue sharing agreement.
+The majority of clothing bins in Chicago, for instance, are for-profit.
+In 2015, a collection company in Yonkers was fined $700,000 for not disclosing the for-profit nature of their bin.

 Bins are often vandalised or filled with unsuitable materials (including rubbish).
-These are costly for the organizations concerned to dispose of, and this misuse has at times lead to bins being withdrawn.
+These are costly for the organizations concerned to dispose of, and this misuse has at times led to bins being withdrawn.
 On-the-spot fines are often threatened through signs on the bins.
+In 2022, authorities in Sydney, Australia reported that they had so far collected $70,750 in fines from a single bin in Bondi Beach.
+A woman in Stourport, United Kingdom was fined £400 for leaving bags outside a bin which did not have a warning sign but had her fine changed to a caution after she appealed.

+Homeless people have been known to climb into donation bins for shelter or to retrieve items but the most common bin design makes this dangerous.
+Eight such deaths were recorded in Canada between 2015 and 2019 and "easily a dozen" occurred in the United States over the preceding decade.